 The Department of Philosophy at Cal State L.A. offers programs of study leading to the Bachelor of Arts and Master of Arts degrees.
 Students majoring in other fields may choose among three minors: a general minor in Philosophy, a prelaw minor in Philosophy, and an interdisciplinary minor in Classics.
 These minors combine well with almost any major field of interest.
-A post-bachelor degree certificate program in Teaching Critical Thinking is also available.
-Students with a B. A. may enroll in the certificate program in Teaching Critical Thinking regardless of whether they are enrolled in the M.A. program.

 The study of philosophy leads to self-reflection.
 In philosophy, students consider the meaning of life and the ways in which we understand the world and our place in it.